pulp/pulp_python/docs/admin-docs/configuration.rst

 .. _JSON: http://json.org/

-The importer supports the settings documented in Pulp's :ref:`importer config docs <platform:importer_settings>`.
+The importer supports the settings documented in Pulp's importer config docs.